olcf/NewUserQuickStart/Frontier/README.md

 Successfully installed certifi-2024.2.2 cffi-1.16.0 charset-normalizer-3.3.2 click-8.1.7 cryptography-42.0.5 globus-cli-3.28.2 globus-sdk-3.41.0 idna-3.7 jmespath-1.0.1 packaging-24.0 pycparser-2.22 pyjwt-2.8.0 requests-2.31.0 typing-extensions-4.11.0 urllib3-2.2.1

 ```
-You should now have globus cli in an area where all the members of your project can use it.
+You should now have Globus-CLI in an area where all the members of your project can use it.

-If you want test do the globus login and follow the instructions given:

-For example, here is the command from my globus_env on Odo:
+Let’s test your installation by forcing the globus login:

 ```